baggepinnen/EuclideanDistanceMatrices.jl/README.md

     σD = σD
 )
 ```
 The returned object `part` is a named tuple containing all the internal variables that were sampled.
 The fields are of type `Particles` from [MonteCarloMeasurements.jl](https://github.com/baggepinnen/MonteCarloMeasurements.jl), representing the full posterior distribution of each quantity.
-The interesting fields are `part.P` which contains the posterior positions, and `part.de` which contains the estimated errors in the distance measurements.
+The interesting fields are `part.P` which contains the posterior positions, and `part.d` which contains the estimated distances.
 The object `chain` contains the same information as `part`, but in the form of a `Turing.Chain` object.

 We can verify that the estimated locations are closer to the true locations than the ones provided by the measurements alone, and plot the results